HRs rally Dodgers past Diamondbacks 4-3 in 11 to avoid sweep

 Dodgers: INF Tyler White (upper back strain) and LHP Scott Alexander (forearm inflammation) will not return this season.

 Diamondbacks: INF Ketel Marte returned to the lineup after being out with a nagging hamstring injury the past two games, expect for a pinch-hit at-bat Saturday.
+He looked to be slightly limping after scoring Arizona’s second run.

 UP NEXT